More about Schneider Electric Infrastructure Limited

 |---|---|

-SCHNEIDER's forward EPS exceeding its trailing EPS means that the company is expected to increase profitability in the current financial year.
-This reflects improved earnings potential, signaling that SCHNEIDER is likely to outperform its previous year's financial performance.
+With SCHNEIDER's forward EPS higher than its trailing EPS, the company is expected to be more profitable in the current financial year.
+This signals confidence in SCHNEIDER's growth potential, as improved earnings are forecasted compared to the prior year's performance.

 Price projections: